SodiumZH/NFF-Girls/Planned features.md

 A key material for several undead-related features.

-Expensive, using multiple products from undead mobs.
+Expensive, using multiple products from various undead mobs.

 ##### Cloth of Death